platipodium/mossco-code/doc/reference_manual/src/recipes/r24_mossco_on_jureca.markdown

 # Recipe #24: MOSSCO on Jureca

-Jureca is one of the current supercomputers at FZ Jülich.
+Jureca (Juelich Research on Exascale Cluster Architectures) is one of the current supercomputers at FZ Jülich.
+It is based on Intel Xeon E5-2680 v3 Haswell CPUs with 12 cores per CPU and dual sockets.

 You can apply for a testaccount by contacting their support at <dispatch.jsc@fz-juelich.de>.

 ## Preparing your environment